 The premise behind a carbon tax is pretty straightforward.
-If you (or your company) wish to dump pollution into the environment, then you will be taxed for doing so.
+If you (or your company) wish to dump Pollution into the environment, then you will be taxed for doing so.
 The idea behind this tax is to deter companies from removing more fossil fuels from the earth, to feed a never ending demand for energy, but to look for alternative energy methods that are less harmful to the planet and all its inhabitant.
 The United States does not currently have a carbon tax in place, but a tax that would fine companies $10 per ton of carbon has been considered.

 Many countries, including Sweden, China, Ireland, India, and Australia to name a few, have adopted a carbon tax and the results have been pretty phenomenal.
 Finland put a price on carbon in the 1990s and now over 30 percent of their energy comes from renewable, sustainable sources.
 Ireland instated a tax for businesses and households.
 When an Irish citizen purchases a car, there is a tax to account for the carbon emissions.
-This might sound inconvenient, but since 2008, Ireland’s greenhouse has emissions have dropped by 15 percent.
+This might sound inconvenient, but since 2008, Ireland’s greenhouse gas emissions have dropped by 15 percent.

 Placing a tax on carbon emissions drives innovation.
 If burning fossil fuels mean higher carbon outputs and consequently a higher price for consumers and corporations, then they will inevitably explore clean energy options.
 In Australia, it is now more expensive to purchase coal then it is to use renewable energy sources.
 That’s pretty incredible.

-While we understand that limiting the amount of fossil fuels we pump and extract from the ground will ultimately help to curb the rate of climate change, there just might be another industry deserving of a carbon tax that has been completely overlooked.
+While we understand that limiting the amount of fossil fuels we pump and extract from the ground will ultimately help to curb the rate of Climate change, there just might be another industry deserving of a carbon tax that has been completely overlooked.

 Global greenhouse gas emissions from livestock in the equal out to over 32.5 million metric tons.
 That’s 51 percent of the world’s annual greenhouse gas emissions.
 Thus far, the energy sector has been the target of proposed carbon taxes, but maybe it’s time we consider applying the same idea to the livestock industry.